-(every car has room for one of these) clear all the extra snow from the windows and top of your car.
+(every car has room for one of these), clear all the extra snow from the windows and top of your car.
 Then set to work digging out the area around your tires.
-If there is any ice surrounding your tires, use a tire iron (most cars have one stored with the spare), a screwdriver or any heavy sharp object to break it up.
-Not only will it free your tires, but the rougher, shattered chunks of ice can provide a little traction.
+If there is any ice surrounding your tires, use a tire iron (most cars have one stored with the spare), a screwdriver or any other heavy, sharp object you can find to break it up.
+Not only will it free your tires, but the rougher, shattered chunks of ice can provide a little traction as well.

 3Get a grip.